transmister/transmister-server-and-web/docs/encrpted-transmission.md

 # Encrpted Transmission

-To send encrypted message to the server by socket.io, you need to initialize a pair of RSA keys then send to the server.
+To send encrypted message to the server by socket.io, you need to initialize an RSA key pair then send to the server.

-## Initialize a Pair of RSA Keys

-The length of the pair RSA keys must be 1024 or greater, After initialization, send the public key in **PKCS#1 PEM** format to the server with `event: 'b'`:
+The length of the RSA key pair must be 1024 or greater, After initialization, send the public key in **PKCS#1 PEM** format to the server with `event: 'b'`:

 ```javascript
 socket.emit('b', publicKey)